laurent-martin/aspera-shares-orchestrator-auth/README.md

 This creates the file: `generated/shares_patch_tmpl.tar.gz` which can be transferred on the Shares server.

-Else you may also get the 5 files listed below from the repository.
+Alternatively, you may also get the 5 files listed below from the repository.

 ### Get the patch file